Dave Wooley

-David Freeman Wooley is an American director, producer, author and entrepreneur based in Wilmington, Delaware.
+David Freeman Wooley (born April 9, 1960) is an American director, producer, author and entrepreneur based in Wilmington, Delaware.
 His most notable accomplishments include long-standing work with Dionne Warwick, and collaborations with Julius "Dr. J" Erving.

+The NAACP Image Awards announced on January 25, 2024, that Wooley is nominated in the category for Outstanding Directing in a documentary television or film, for his documentary, Dionne Warwick: Don't Make Me Over.

+Early life

+Wooley was born and raised in Harlem, New York to parents Herman and Bettye Wooley.
+The family lived in the Frederick Douglass housing projects.
+Wooley was six years old when he began taking drum lessons from Nigerian musician, Babatunde Olatunji.
+During his elementary years, Wooley attended Holy Name Catholic School and graduated from the all-boys private Rice High School in Harlem, New York.
+In 1980, Wooley re-located to Wilmington, Delaware attending, Wilmington University where he received a BBA and MBA.

 Career

-Wooley launched his career in the entertainment industry as a teenage drummer, recording with professionals including gospel singer Cissy Houston.
-He also spent seven years as president and co-owner of DJ Group, a sports entertainment company, along with Julius "Dr J" Erving.
+Wooley launched his career in the entertainment industry as a teenage drummer, recording with professionals including gospel singer Cissy Houston, and R&B/Jazz artist Norman Connors.
+In 1981, Wooley founded his production company, Dave Wooley Productions.
+Later, he also spent seven years as president and co-owner of DJ Group, a sports entertainment company, along with Julius "Dr J" Erving.
 As a producer, Wooley has worked with Stevie Wonder, James Brown, Run-DMC, Loretta Lynn, and Tony Bennett.